HumanSignal/label-studio/community_guidelines.md

 We are committed to upholding the values of Label Studio, and are intentional about how we interact and provide support to the members of this Slack community as well.

 ### Fight for the users
 Our customers and community come first; we go above and beyond to solve their problems and help them succeed.

 ### No cheap swag
 We strive for the highest quality, we’re intentional, and we take pride in our work.
 We own the outcomes and finish what we start.

 ### Light on our feet
 We’re setting the pace for the industry.
 Quality comes with iteration, gathering data and feedback—we balance our quest for quality with staying agile and moving quickly.

 ### No spin zone
 We’re transparent, authentic, and open to feedback and new ideas.
 We’re going to face challenges and make mistakes; it’s important to create an environment that allows for honesty and bad, so we can work the problem together.

 ### Positive sum game
 Individual success doesn’t scale.
 We’re one team with shared goals, shared responsibility and shared success.
 Collaboration across departments is how we will succeed.

+## Be Human
+This is an open source project made possible through a collaborative, communicative spirit.
+We're building something together — no need to be unkind while doing so.

+#### Take a moment to introduce yourself! (optional but helps the community)
+- Update your Slack profile
+- Enter your full name (this community will work best if we are all real humans), but feel free to add a custom “display name.”
+- Add a headline in the “what I do” box (it can be “title @ company” or anything that helps people know who they are chatting with).
+- Add a profile photo
+- Intro yourself in #01-introductions

 ## We're an async, global community — please be respectful of people's time.
 While we're fortunate to have a team from around the globe, we operate in an async, global manner.